Buchlyvie: Railways

-Buchlyvie was granted Burgh of Barony status in 1672.
 Buchlyvie Junction formed the intersection of the Forth and Clyde Junction Railway, which linked Stirling and Balloch, and the Strathendrick and Aberfoyle Railway which ran north to Aberfoyle.
 The station closed in 1951.

 The Baron O' Buchlyvie

-The Baron O' Buchlyvie was born in 1900 at Woodend Farm, Buchlyvie.
+Buchlyvie was granted Burgh of Barony status in 1672.The Baron O' Buchlyvie was born in 1900 at Woodend Farm, Buchlyvie.
 The famous Clydesdale Horse was sold in 1902.
 The case went to the House of Lords, to determine ownership of the horse.
-The owners were forced to sell the horse at auction in Balfron 1911 for £9,500 – a record for any horse at the time.
+The owners were forced to sell the horse at auction in Balfron 1911 for £9,500, a record for any horse at the time.

 The Baron had sired generations of Clydesdale horses, and was highly prized in America.
-In 1914, the Baron's leg was broken by a kick from a mare and he had to be put down.
+In 1914, the Baron's leg was broken by a kick from a mare and was put down.
 He was buried, but his skeleton was later uncovered and displayed in the Kelvingrove Art Gallery and Museum in the West End of Glasgow.

 Facilities

 Buchlyvie is in the catchment area for Balfron High School - the local high school situated in the nearby village of Balfron.
 The local primary school is situated on Station Road in Buchlyvie and has a shared head teacher with the nearby village of Fintry.
 Recently refurbished, the building now also houses the Buchlyvie Medical Centre.
 The village of Buchlyvie had two churches, a United Free Church of Scotland in the north of the village on Station Road (now closed) and a Church of Scotland in the south east of the village on the Main Street.
-The current Minister is The Reverend Scott J Brown CBE.